Learn to Teach, Teach to Learn

 - Practicum: actual practice teaching, giving and receiving feedback and observing others teaching.

-Tuition for the 200 hour program is $2225.
-Tuition for the 300 hour program is $3300 if you are a graduate of Shanti’s 200 hour program.
-If you’re a graduate of another 200 hour Yoga Alliance registered program, our 300 hour tuition is $3500.
-Students who register for both 200 & 300 programs upon initial registration get a discounted rate of $5125.
-A $500 deposit is required to hold your space.
+Tuition for both the 200 & 300 hour program currently ranges from $800-$2400 depending on the length of the program you choose to pursue.
+Contact us for the price of the 300 hour program.
+A $200 deposit is required to hold your space.
 Tuition not paid in full requires a monthly auto-payment deducted from a credit or debit card.
-The minimum monthly payment amount is $160.
-You can choose the monthly payment amount and payment date that works best for you.
+You can choose the monthly payment amount and payment date that works best for you, so long as the payments will be completed by the end of your chosen program.
 The balance can be paid off at any time.
-Tuition includes unlimited access to Shanti Yoga classes, workshops taught by Shanti Yoga School instructors, the Shanti Yoga School Manual, the required textbooks, mentoring and other benefits.
-Workshops taught by instructors other than Shanti Yoga School instructors are available to you at 30% off.
-Spa services and retail are available to you at 10% off.
-We expect 200 hour coursework to be completed within one year, 300 hour requirements within 18 months.
+Tuition includes unlimited access to Shanti Yoga classes, workshops taught by Shanti Yoga School instructors, access to the Shanti Online Learning platform and other online resources, mentoring and other benefits.
+We expect 200 or 300 hour coursework to be completed within three to twelve months.
 A one year extension can be added for $800.
-Re-initiation fee for sabbaticals is $800.
-Graduates in good standing continue to enjoy other benefits including discounts on workshops and classes.
+Re-initiation fee for sabbaticals is $100.
+Graduates in good standing continue to enjoy other benefits including discounts on workshops, classes, and access to the online platform.
 School Refund policy: all payments are non-refundable and non-transferable.

 Commonly Asked Questions